Tropical Storm Chalane: Mozambique

 Ahead of the storm, in Mozambique officials in the Zambézia Province handed out kits to people in the path of the storm.
 Moreover, the government has evacuated people living in the path of the storm, or near rivers to safer areas.
 The Port town of Beira shut down between 29 December to 31 December as of being in the landfall path of Chalane.
 LAM Mozambique Airlines cancelled flights from Beira, Chimoio, Nampula, Quelimane, and Tete.
 Government officials have issued red-level (high risk) tropical storm warnings for the Sofala and Manica provinces, orange-level (moderate risk) tropical storm warning for the Zambezia Province, and yellow-level (low risk) tropical storm warning for the Inhambane Province.
 As if the region was not already critically devastated by Cyclone Idai in 2019 with thousands displaced from their homes, Chalane made landfall early in the morning on 30 December, with maximum sustained winds of 45 kn.
 Officials stated that Chalane made less damage than expected.
 Unfortunately, 7 were killed in Sofala Province and Manica Province provinces, all from drowning in floodwaters.
 An additional 10 were injured.
 According to preliminary reports by the National Institute for Disaster Management (INGC), In Sofala Province, at least 10,930 people (2,186 families) have been affected by Chalane.
 About 1,156 houses were destroyed and 1,439 damaged, about 272 tents in Buzi and Nhamatanda in resettlement sites where people displaced by Cyclone Idai were staying were destroyed, and 82 schools were destroyed and 87 damaged, affecting 22,910 pupils, according to INGC.
 In Manica Province, 345 people (69 families) were affected, and 68 houses and makeshifts shelters and 13 classrooms were destroyed, while 11 health units were damaged.
+Electricidade de Moçambique estimated the damage due to Chalane exceed 10 million meticais (US$134,000).